mardeldev/twitter-clone/README.md

 # Testing
 I have included testing on the client side to ensure the appropriate calls are made.
-Unfortunately I did not have enough time to fully test the server side.
-Throughout the writing of this app however, I implementended several layers of validation, and I plan to achieve full test coverage when I am able to dedicated more time to app.
+Unfortunately, I did not have enough time to fully test the server side.
+Throughout the writing of this app, however, I implemented several layers of validation, and I plan to achieve full test coverage when I am able to dedicate more time to the app.

 ### Standard Acceptance Criteria
 ```